Foreign policy of the United States: Africa

 American involvement with Africa has historically been limited.
 During the war on terror, the United States increased its activities in Africa to fight terrorism in conjunction with African countries as well as to support democracy in Africa through the Millennium Challenge Corporation.
 Africa has also been the subject of competition between American and Chinese investment strategies.
 In 2007 the U.S. was sub-Saharan Africa's largest single export market accounting for 28% of exports (second in total to the EU at 31%).
 81% of U.S. imports from this region were petroleum products.

 Asia

 America's relations with Asia have tended to be based on a "hub and spoke" model instead of multilateral relations, using a series of bilateral relationships where states coordinate with the United States instead of through a unified bloc.
 On May 30, 2009, at the Shangri-La Dialogue, Defense Secretary Robert M. Gates urged the nations of Asia to build on this hub and spoke model as they established and grew multilateral institutions such as ASEAN, APEC and the ad hoc arrangements in the area.
 In 2011, Gates said the United States must serve as the "indispensable nation", for building multilateral cooperation.
-As of 2022, the Department of Defense considers China to be the greatest threat to the policy goals of the United States.